Merantau: Plot

-Meanwhile, Astri and Adit are seen by several thugs and chased through the streets.
-Astri helps Adit to hide before she is kidnapped by several henchmen.
-Yuda manages to defeat the attackers as he finds Adit.
-He promises Adit that he'll find his sister and tells him to hide as he sets off.
-Yuda returns to Johnny's club and dispatches his henchmen, before forcing Johnny to tell him where to find Ratger.
-Yuda makes his way to an apartment building as Ratger takes Astri upstairs to his room, telling a guard to wait downstairs in case Yuda appears.
-Yuda enters the elevator and starts to ride upwards only for the elevator to stop and the guard to enter.
-Yuda realizes the guard is Eric, the man he met on the bus, and Yuda tries to convince him he doesn't have to fight.
-Eric is ashamed of what he has become, but doesn't feel he has any way out, and they brutally fight in the elevator.

-Ratger rapes Astri and takes her to the parking garage, leaving two guards to wait for the elevator.
-Meanwhile, Yuda defeats Eric, but spares him, declaring that they are not the same.
-The elevator opens and the two guards pull guns; Eric pushes Yuda to safety, before being killed in a hail of bullets.
-Yuda sees Ratger and Astri in a car as they leave the parking garage and manages to jump onto another car.
+The next day, Yuda goes to Astri's home to retrieve her savings money.
+Ambushed by Ratger's thugs, he manages to defeat them all.
+Meanwhile, Astri and Adit are spotted and chased by several thugs through the streets.
+Astri helps Adit hide before she is kidnapped.
+Yuda promises Adit to find his sister.
+Yuda confronts Johnny's henchmen in his club to learn Ratger's whereabouts.

+Yuda arrives at an apartment building as Ratger takes Astri to his room, dispatching a guard to wait downstairs.
+Yuda enters the elevator and encounters the guard, who turns out to be Eric.
+Yuda tries to convince him to walk away.
+Eric is ashamed of what he has become, but feels he has no way out.
+After a brutal fight in the elevator, Yuda defeats Eric, but spares his life.
+Ratger rapes Astri and takes her to the parking garage, leaving two guards watching the elevator.
+As the elevator opens, Eric pushes Yuda to cover before getting gunned down by the guards.
+Yuda jumps on a car to chase after Ratger and Astri.

 At a shipping dock, Ratger puts Astri in a storage container with other women.
-Yuda appears to Ratger and Luc, who decide to test his skills by having their henchmen fight him.
-Yuda defeats all the thugs before engaging in a brutal two-on-one fight against both Ratger and Luc.
-Yuda holds his own against the two until Luc and Ratger arm themselves with a crowbar and metal pipe.
-Yuda eventually slams a container door onto Luc, causing him to impale himself with the crowbar.

-Luc's death throws Ratger into a rage, and he viciously attacks Yuda, pinning him to a shipment container.
-Yuda eventually gains the upper hand and defeats Ratger, but like Eric before, he decides not to kill him.
-Yuda then opens the container, freeing the women.
-As Yuda and Astri reunite, Ratger attacks from behind, stabbing Yuda in the stomach.
-Yuda quickly finishes off Ratger before collapsing.
-Yuda tells Astri his final wishes before he dies.
-Astri leaves, returning to her brother's hiding place.
-Astri and Adit eventually go to the countryside and live with Yuda's family.
-The story then ends with Yuda's mother standing in the doorway of the home watching Adit go to school; her perspective changes as she sees Adit as her son, Yuda.
+Yuda fights his way through Ratger's thugs before confronting Ratger and his associate Luc.
+After a gruelling two-on-one fight, Yuda accidentally causes Luc to impale himself with the crowbar, and subdues Ratger.
+Yuda frees the women from the container.
+As Yuda and Astri reunite, Ratger stabs Yuda in the stomach.
+Yuda kills Ratger, and tells Astri his final wishes before he dies.

+Astri reunites with Adit, and the two eventually go to Yuda's hometown and live with Yuda's family.
+The story ends with Yuda's mother standing in the doorway watching Adit go to school; her perspective changes as she sees Adit as her son, Yuda.